chef/chef/docs/dev/design_documents/resource_file_content_verification.md

 Typos and bugs in a template can lead Chef to render invalid configuration files on a node.
-In some cases, this will cause the related service to fail a notified restart, bringing down the user's application.
+In some cases, this will cause the related service to fail a notified restart and bring down the user's application.
 One hopes to catch such errors in testing, but that is not always possible.